 Designing and writing the doctoral dissertation proposal.
 Registering for this title constitutes full-time status.
-Prerequisite: Approved topic and committee prior to registration for this course.
+Prerequisite: LEAD535, LEAD637 and an approved topic and committee prior to registration for this course.
 Graded S/U. Spring only.

-Advanced Internship: (Topic)\
+Advanced Internship: (Topic)

-Under supervision of a faculty member in leadership area.
-Candidate interns in responsible positions with specialists/administrators in cooperating institutions, school systems, or agencies.
+Under supervision of a faculty member in a leadership area.
+Student interns in responsible positions with specialists/administrators in cooperating institutions, school systems, or agencies.
 Permission of instructor required.
 Graded S/U.